simbathesailor/simbathesailor.dev/src/pages/bit-and-pieces-march-2020/index.md

 Let's see some bits and pieces while doing all that above:

 1. Lerna is a great tool.
 It provides you various commands to execute and run command in all the packages in parallel manner.
-Once the npm client is yarn, you are using workspaces also.
-Linking is all taken care by yarn.
-As weehave a private repo now, we have not seen full potential of yarn yet.
-It helps in publishing packages a breeze.
+Once the npm client is yarn and you are using workspaces also, linking is all taken care by yarn.
+As we have a private repo now, we have not seen full potential of lerna yet.

 2)  **yarn** does not allow installing a package and not adding package in package.json.
 This is ok in most of the cases, but I reached a situation where i needed it badly.

 ```

-yarn add package --no-save . // ❌
+yarn add package --no-save . // ❌ not available

 ```